SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 ./vendor/bin/phpunit
 ```

 Umm...
 Yes!
 We're green all day...
-But best of all, we are 100% certain that we
+But best of all, the tests confirm we
 are using the correct URL and HTTP Method when we call GitHub.

 But...
 What if we actually wanted to call GitHub *more* that just once?
 Or not at all?